 The "MYNTS-G" simulation program is used to calculate the corresponding transportation capacities of the transmission system.
-Further information about MYNTS-G can be found on the provider's website.

 Scenarios

 In order to determine the maximum bookable entry and exit capacities at a Network point, possible distributions of the exit capacities in the Fluxys TENP and OGE networks are generated.
 These are then assessed during the course of flow mechanics simulations.
 The simulations are used to determine which combination of entries at the respective exit point and/or combination of exit points is capable of supplying the respective entry capacity without bottlenecks arising.
 The objective, and core task, of the capacity model described below is to calculate and verify the maximum possible freely allocable capacities for the entry and exit points in the network.